April 2009 Moldovan parliamentary election protests: Deaths

-Four deaths occurred at the time of the unrest and have been linked to the events by various sources.

 Following his arrest, a 23-year-old protester, Valeriu Boboc, died in a Chișinău hospital on 8 April 2009.
 The official cause was smoke poisoning from the riot, but his family insisted that he was beaten to death by the police, his body being full of contusions.
 An investigation was opened into the case and a policeman was arrested on charges of Boboc's murder.
 As of November 2010, the case is still ongoing.

 The body of another protester, Ion Țâbuleac, with multiple wounds and fractures, was allegedly dumped from a car belonging to the Moldovan Ministry of Internal Affairs.

 The body of a third protester, Eugen Țapu, was handed to the relatives by the police on 16 April.
 The official cause of death was given as suicide by hanging, however, the relatives disputed this because they claim that he had no marks on the neck to suggest this.
 According to Victor Său, the mayor of Țapu's home village Soroca, there is a link between Eugen Țapu's death and the protest from 7 April because the police refuse to provide further explanations and the dates of his death and the protest's day are the same.
 Său stated that police refused to provide any explanations on the reasons behind the death of Eugen Tapu, and that according to the papers he died on 7 April, the day when police begin the mass arrests of young protesters.
 The police say they found the decomposing body of Eugen Țapu on 15 April, hanging from his bootlaces in the attic of a building in the capital.
 "They killed him, that's for sure, and they must answer for what they've done" said Eugen's father.

 Maxim Canișev (born 1989, Hristoforovca) died on 8 April, but was found with his spinal column broken in Ghidighici Lake only on 18 April.

 The Moldovan government strongly denied any involvement in the deaths.
 The executive director of Amnesty International Moldova, Evghenii Golosceapov, does not believe the minister's denials.
-Three of the dead showed signs of violence on their faces and bodies.
-The causes of their deaths remain unknown as of 2010.

 On 8 October 2009, hundreds of people came to Stephen the Great Monument in Chișinău to mark 6 months from the bloody events.
 While attending the ceremony, the prime minister Vlad Filat said that the Ministry of the Interior has already started a domestic investigation into the police's actions on 7 April 2009, and especially during subsequent days and weeks.